hanyu1774/random-crypto-password-generator/README.md

 If however there is a very big project, then maybe optimizations should be considered for better efficiency and performance.
 In the project 'TinyWordle' (see [nikouu/TinyWorldle](https://github.com/nikouu/TinyWordle)), nikouu managed to reduce the initial byte size from 62091 KB to a whopping 680 KB.

 I will continue using strings and anything else just fine in my future projects.
 If there are however valid reasons for optimizations in my future projects, then I will take it into consideration.

-In reality however: frequent optimizations through things like low-level instructions, bitwise operators and (perhaps) native functionality imports (see `interop/linux_terminal.cs` and `interop/windows_terminal.cs`)...
-Well, it's not ideal for everybody, especially for many other projects.
-Not to mention it would increase the complexity (which can introduce problems you know have to deal with) and cognitive overhead of the code base.
-If you can do something in a simple way... then you should follow the path of least resistance. 🙂
+Why?
+Well, if you can do something in a simple way... then you should follow the path of least resistance. 🙂 Anyway, I wanted to mention this just to be clear.
+Since the optimization efforts in this project are done for education purposes, I will continue doing the optimizations.

 ### Replacing `System.Console` with native terminal functions